o3de/o3de.org/content/docs/user-guide/features/engine/memory/allocators.md

 ---
-description: ' Allocate and track memory in Amazon Lumberyard. '
+description: ' Allocate and track memory in Open 3D Engine. '
 title: Using Memory Allocators in Lumberyard
 ---
 # Using Memory Allocators in Lumberyard {#memory-allocators}